Chancellor of the University of St Andrews

 The Chancellor of the University of St Andrews is the titular head of the University of St Andrews.
-Their duties include conferring degrees, promoting the university's image throughout the world, and furthering the university's interests within and outwith Scotland.
+Their duties include conferring degrees, promoting the university's image throughout the world, and furthering the university's interests worldwide.
 The Chancellor does have the power to refuse an "improvement in the internal arrangements of the University", however, there is no evidence of any Chancellor using this effective veto over the University Court.

 The Office of the Chancellor has existed since the foundation of the university in the 15th century, and no comprehensive definition of its powers has been made in any modern statute.
 The remit and powers of the Chancellor were described by Royal Commission on the Universities and Colleges of Scotland, which described the Chancellor of St Andrews thus: